ucsd-cse15l-f23/ucsd-cse15l-f23.github.io/pages/syllabus.md

 ### Skill Demonstrations

-Several times during the quarter, we will spend lab doing skill demonstrations -- this course's version of exams.
-You'll be given a problem to practice in advance, and then in the demo you'll answer some questions about extending and/or modifying the in-advance task.
+Several times during the quarter, you will complete a _skill demonstrations_ -- this course's version of exams.
+You'll be given a problem to practice in advance, and then in the demo you'll demonstrate that you can do the task plus some follow-up tasks that are presented during the demonstration.
 You can look at the skill demonstrations from previous offerings for a sense of what tasks we assign (though we may or may not use the same types in this offering) [[W22 demo 1]](https://ucsd-cse15l-w22.github.io/week/week5/#skill-demonstration-1) [[W22 demo 2]](https://ucsd-cse15l-w22.github.io/week/week9/#skill-demonstration-2)

-We'll post more details about the logistics and administration of the skill demonstrations when the quarter starts.

 On each you'll get a **Full Pass**, **Partial Pass**, or **Try Again** as your score.
-In finals week, you'll have the opportunity to improve the score for either or both skill demonstration.
+In finals week, you'll have the opportunity to improve scores for some number of skill demonstrations.

+There will be skill demonstrations in weeks 3, 5, 7, and 9 of the quarter.
+More details about how you'll complete them will be shared in lab (you'll practice the format and we'll talk about scheduling them).

 ## Grading {#grading}